Wage and Overtime Requirements

-Large employers, whose gross annual volume of sales made or business done is $500,000 or more, need to pay a minimum wage of at least $9.00 per hour.
-The minimum wage for large employers will increase to $9.50 per hour on August 1, 2016.
+Large employers, whose gross annual volume of sales made or business done is $500,000 or more, need to pay a minimum wage of at least $9.65 per hour as of January 1, 2018.

-Small employers, whose gross annual volume of sales made or business done is less than $500,000, need to pay a minimum wage of at least $7.25 per hour.
-The minimum wage will increase again to $7.75 per hour on August 1, 2016.
+Small employers, whose gross annual volume of sales made or business done is less than $500,000, need to pay a minimum wage of at least $7.75 per hour as of January 1, 2018.

 Exception for Employees Under the Age of 18

-The new law allows “large employers” to pay employees under the age of 18 a lower minimum wage rate of at least $7.25 per hour and $7.75 per hour beginning on August 1, 2016.
+The new law allows “large employers” to pay employees under the age of 18 a lower minimum wage rate of at least $7.87 per hour as of January 1, 2018.

 Exception for Employees Under the Age of 20